ni/systemlink-operations-handbook/handbook/data-stores/data-stores.md

 ## Single Node Deployments

-By default SystemLink stores all data on databases and the file system hosted on the SystemLink application server.
-To improve the reliability of data storage and scale to larger volumes of data, remote data stores are recommended for all production deployments.
+By default, SystemLink stores all data in databases and the file system hosted on the SystemLink application server.
+For more reliable data storage and scalability, Ni recommends remote data stores for all production deployments.

 ### Increasing the index cache size for *single node* deployments

 Increase the index cache size to process more data and use the Test Insights or Asset Management modules in a single-node deployment.
 This avoids high CPU usage that can occur with the default MongoDB memory constraints in SystemLink.
 NI recommends increasing the available memory for the index to 8GB.
 Refer to [Sizing a SystemLink Server](https://www.ni.com/documentation/en/systemlink/latest/setup/sizing-a-systemlink-server/) for system requirements to run SystemLink.
-The following steps can be used to increase the available memory for the MongoDB index.

 1. With a user with administrator privileges, log into the desktop of the SystemLink app server.
 1. Open **NI SystemLink Server Configuration**.